Enigma Variations: Variation IX (Adagio) "Nimrod"

-The name of the variation refers to Augustus J. Jaeger, who was employed as a music editor by the London publisher Novello & Co.
-He was a close friend of Elgar's, giving him useful advice but also severe criticism, something Elgar greatly appreciated.
-Elgar later related how Jaeger had encouraged him as an artist and had stimulated him to continue composing despite setbacks.
-Nimrod is described in the Old Testament as "a mighty hunter before the Lord", Jäger (which can also be spelt Jaeger) being German for hunter.
+The name of the variation refers to August Jaeger, who was employed as a music editor by the London publisher Novello & Co.
+Nimrod is described in the Old Testament as "a mighty hunter before the Lord", Jaeger (or Jäger) being German for hunter.

-"Nimrod" is composed as a Baroque Sarabande, a dance in 3 time, with the emphasis often on the second beat of the bar.
+Jaeger was a close friend of Elgar's, giving him useful advice and sometimes severe criticism, something the composer greatly appreciated.
+Elgar later related how Jaeger had encouraged him as an artist and had stimulated him to continue composing despite setbacks, and wrote of him as "for years the dear friend, the valued adviser and the stern critic of many musicians besides the writer; his place has been occupied but never filled".

-In 1904, Elgar told Dora Penny ("Dorabella") that this variation is not really a portrait, but "the story of something that happened".
+In 1904, Elgar told Dora Penny ("Dorabella") that this variation is not really a portrait, but "the story of something that happened", as she wrote later in her book.
 Once, when Elgar had been very depressed and was about to give it all up and write no more music, Jaeger had visited him and encouraged him to continue composing.
 He referred to Ludwig van Beethoven, who had a lot of worries, but wrote more and more beautiful music.
 "And that is what you must do", Jaeger said, and he sang the theme of the second movement of Beethoven's Piano Sonata No. 8 Pathétique.
 Elgar disclosed to Dora that the opening bars of "Nimrod" were made to suggest that theme.
 "Can't you hear it at the beginning?
-Only a hint, not a quotation."
+Only a hint, not a quotation".

-This variation is very famous within British culture, often used at British funerals, memorial services and other ceremonial occasions.
-It is always played at the Cenotaph, Whitehall in London at the National Service of Remembrance.
-A version was also played during the Hong Kong handover ceremony in 1997, at the opening ceremony of the London 2012 Olympic Games, and during the 2022 BBC Proms after the season was cut short due to the death of Queen Elizabeth II.
-The "Nimrod" variation was the final orchestral composition (before the national anthem) played by the Greek National Orchestra in a televised June 2013 concert, before the 75-year-old Athenian ensemble was dissolved in the wake of severe government cutbacks to televised programming.
+This variation is well-known in British culture, often used at funerals, memorial services and other ceremonial occasions.
+It is always played at the Cenotaph, Whitehall in London at the annual National Service of Remembrance.
+The musical direction nobilmente (nobly, majestically) is much associated with the music of Elgar, but although it appears on a sketch for "Nimrod" and on the published score (1899) of Elgar's piano transcription, it is not in the orchestral full score published some months later.

-An adaptation of the piece appears at the ending of the 2017 film Dunkirk in the score by Hans Zimmer.

 Variation X (Intermezzo: Allegretto) "Dorabella"

 Dora Penny, a friend whose stutter is gently parodied by the woodwinds.
-Dora, later Mrs. Richard Powell, was the daughter of the Revd (later Canon) Alfred Penny.
+Dora, later Mrs Richard Powell, was the daughter of the Rev Alfred Penny.
 Her stepmother was the sister of William Meath Baker, the subject of Variation IV.
 She was the recipient of another of Elgar's enigmas, the so-called Dorabella Cipher.
 She described the "Friends Pictured Within" and "The Enigma" in two chapters of her book Edward Elgar, Memories of a Variation.
 This variation features a melody for solo viola.
+Elgar called it an intermezzo and wrote, "The pseudonym is adopted from Mozart's Così fan tutte … The movement suggests a dance-like lightness.
+The inner sustained phrases at first on the viola and later on the flute should be noted".